-It’s unlikely that you will use every unit yourself, but you will save £200 every year even if you don’t use a single kWh!
-You can do so with the new government Smart Export Guarantee, whereby you sell unused electricity back to your supplier from the guaranteed 5p per kWh.
+It’s unlikely that you will use every unit yourself, but you will save some cash every year from your unused kWhs.
+You can do so with the government Smart Export Guarantee, whereby you sell unused electricity back to your supplier from the guaranteed 5p per kWh.
 Some utilities offer an enhanced 7.5p per kWh to customers (Octopus Energy), and you could even move to a trading type tariff that allows you to sell your energy for a dynamic amount, with higher prices when the wholesale price of energy is high.

 If you don’t want to send your unused electricity back to the electricity grid, you can have a battery installed that will charge whenever the output of your solar panels is greater than your home’s electricity consumption.
 You can then use the charge stored in this battery to power your home when the solar panels aren’t generating electricity.

 Solar panels work by allowing photons (particles of light) to move electrons free from atoms.
 This generates electricity, which is then turned into usable power by materials within the solar panel.
 This process takes place within photovoltaic cells.
 Many photovoltaic cells are stuck together in order to form a solar panel.
 Panels are linked together to form a solar PV installation.

 There are two different types of solar panels used on most home installations: Monocrystalline and Polycrystalline.